-In response to this extraordinary period, the Directors have taken the prudent decision to introduce cost saving measures where possible to preserve working capital.
+Directors continue to take the prudent decision to introduce cost saving measures where possible to preserve working capital.
 The Directors have assessed the Group's working capital forecasts for a minimum of 12 months from the date of the approval of these financial statements.
 In undertaking this assessment, the Directors have reviewed the underlying business risks, and the potential implications these risks would have on the Group's liquidity and its business model over the assessment period.
 This assessment included a detailed cash flow analysis prepared by the management, and they also considered several reasonably plausible downside scenarios.
 The scenarios included potential delays to expected future revenues.
 In making their overall assessment, the Directors took into account the advanced stage of the development of the Saltfleetby gas field and the impact of the derivative instrument if there were delays in gas production.
 As outlined in note 25 the Group has committed to future cash flows as a result of the derivatives in place which are due even if gas is delayed.

 Forecast cashflows place reliance on there not being a suspension of gas production for an unforeseen significant period.
 Current production levels are in excess of derivative requirements.
 There are no present operational concerns and whilst there are mitigating steps that could be taken, the contracted derivative will need to be settled at a fixed point in time.
 In the event of any significant delay this would be subject to further negotiation with the derivative holder or further funding may be required.
-It is also noted there is a catch-up derivative payment of £4,175k due in June 2023 which the group is forecast to meet however should there be a timing difference between cash inflows and outflows then Further funding may be required.
-The Directors have therefore identified a material uncertainty which may cast doubt over the Group's ability to continue as a going concern.

-Based on the current management's plan, management considered that the working capital from the expected revenue generation are sufficient for the expenditure to date as well as the planned forecast expenditure for the forthcoming twelve months from the date of the approval of this financial statement.
-As a result of that review the Directors consider that it is appropriate to adopt the going concern basis preparation, notwithstanding the material uncertainty as outlined above.
+Based on the current management's plan, management considered that the working capital from the expected revenue generation, along with the funds made available from the recently announced Trafigura refinancing, are sufficient for the expenditure to date as well as the planned forecast expenditure for the forthcoming twelve months from the date of the approval of this financial statement.
+As a result of that review the Directors consider that it is appropriate to adopt the going concern basis preparation, notwithstanding the material uncertainty relating to the continued production of gas as outlined above.
 The Director has assessed the company's ability to continue as a going concern and have reasonable expectation that the company has adequate resources to continue operations for a period of at least 12 months from the date of approval of these financial statements.